eitansuez/ingress-to-gwapi/docs/setup.md

 ## Provision a cluster

 Feel free to provision a Kubernetes cluster any way you prefer.
-The main requirement is that the environment support the assignment of an external IP address to LoadBalancer-type services.
+The main requirement is that the environment supports the assignment of an external IP address to LoadBalancer-type services.

 === "GCP"